carolinevenn/venue_manager/README.md

 - FullCalendar Scheduler 5.1.0
 - Bootstrap 4.5.0

+## Initial Configuration & Set Up
+Open the app/Config/App.php file with a text editor and set your base URL.

+Open the app/Config/Database.php file with a text editor and set your database settings.

+To disable PHP error reporting and any other development-only functionality, the ENVIRONMENT constant must be set to “production” in the .env file.

+More information can be found in the CodeIgniter [documentation](https://codeigniter.com/user_guide/installation/running.html).

+## Database
+The database structure is included in the database_structure.sql file.
+This includes an Administrator user, with the password set to password123

 ## CodeIgniter 4
 CodeIgniter is a PHP full-stack web framework that is light, fast, flexible, and secure.
 More information can be found at the [official site](http://codeigniter.com).